mrnyby/i2wd-workshop/README.md

 # Introduction to Web Development

 This repository stores notes and examples to supplement the Introduction to Web Development workshop.
-This workshop will teach attendees how to create a basic web site using HTML, CSS, and JavaScript and is geared towards those with little to no programming experience.
+This workshop will teach attendees how to create a basic web site using HTML and CSS and is geared towards those with little to no programming experience.

 ## Demo Site

-During this workshop, we've been building a site demonstrating a custom, Bootstrap-like library.
-You can access my version of this demo site [here](https://github.com/mrnyby/shoelace), but I encourage you to tweak this and make it your own!
+During this workshop, we've been building a site demonstrating what we've learned.
+You can access my version of this demo site [here](https://github.com/mrnyby/iwd-workshop/tree/master/demo), but I encourage you to tweak this and make it your own!

 ## Table of Contents